cotag11/cotag11.github.io/_pages/GIS.md

 <img src='/images/arpa.png'> <br>

 <h2>Community Benefits Scorecard Application</h2>
 This [Community Benefit Scorecard](https://experience.arcgis.com/experience/59fdb098b25146bca7063802e1bb3c2a/page/Residential/?draft=true) was created to inform the Economic Development Incentives team about how each potenial project scored against the pre-determined variables and depending on which category they fall under- Residential, Commercial or Mixed Use.
+It is a point based system for determining abatement terms and abatement level for each potential project that would be shared with developers.
 The variables considered while creating the score are transit access, whether or not it is a vacant building, its location etc. There is a maximum number of points available for each of these variables. <br>
 The data behind this scorecard was queried using SQL, and automated using Python and windows task scheduler.  <br>
 <img src='/images/communityscorecard.png'> <br>
 <br>